nh-server/switch-guide/docs/user_guide/rcm/sending_payload.md

 1. Install the `OmniRCM-android.apk` file.
 1. Open the app from your Home menu.
-1. Connect your Switch in while it's in RCM to your Android device using the USB cable.
+1. Connect your Switch while it's in RCM to your Android device using the USB cable.
 1. Allow OmniRCM to access the APX device. (either temporarily or permanently)
 1. Tap on the `Fetch Payloads` button to fetch the remote payloads.
 1. Select the `hekate` payload.